Today I will discuss and review the best fly reels under $100 dollars and some fly reels under 50 USD.

 - It has no noticeable startup inertia

-- Drag adjustment is disappointing
+- Drag adjustment is average

-Here is another Piscifun’s best fly reel under 50 dollars (last one, I promise).
+Here is another Piscifun’s best fly reel under 50 dollars (the last one, I promise).
 What’s different about the Aoka?
 First, it is die-cast, hence even cheaper than the Sword.
 But it is still pretty solid and will last you long enough if you treat it gently.
 Plus, it is considerably lightweight for a die-cast reel.